Ayia Napa Exploring Cyprus's superb coastline is a top budget-friendly activity.

 Prices from

 The cheapest way to get from Paphos and Larnaca airports to the resorts is by bus.
-Local buses, including airport buses, cost a flat €1.50 for a single adult ticket within the municipal boundaries of Paphos, Limassol, Larnaca and Nicosia, or €5 for a one-day ticket.
+Local buses, including airport buses, cost €2.40/£2 (€4/£3.30 during night hours) for a single adult ticket within the municipal boundaries of Paphos, Limassol, Larnaca and Nicosia, or a Paper Motion Bus Card allows you to take four trips for €7.50 (£6.30).

-Car hire in Cyprus can be a bargain, with rates starting at £8.67 a day from Larnaca Airport when booked online.
+Car hire in Cyprus can be a bargain, with rates starting at €10/£8.29 a day from Larnaca Airport when booked online.
 Look for rental companies that offer ‘fair fuel’ policies – if the fuel gauge reads the same when you return the car as it did when you rented it, you won’t be charged extra.

 Cycling is also a cost effective and fun way to get around the island’s cities.
 Look out for bike sharing systems such as nextbike in Limassol.
-Prices start from €2.50 for your first sixty minutes and then €1 for every additional hour.
+Prices start from €2.50 (£2.10) for your first sixty minutes and then €1 (85p) for every additional hour.

 Prices and availability shown can change.
 Always check pricing with the provider before booking.